-Times are changing and rituals we once considered a fabric of our culture seem to be shifting.
+Times are changing, and rituals we once considered a fabric of our culture seem to be shifting.
 A typical American funeral used to involve traditional expectations of an expensive casket, flowers, embalming, and many other costly add-ons.
-All this, was very detrimental to the environment, but beneficial to death care profits.
+All this was very detrimental to the environment but beneficial to death care profits.

-Climate change and eco-responsibility are rising agendas and green burial seems to offer a natural and potentially affordable solution.
+Climate change and eco-responsibility are rising agendas, and green burial seems to offer a natural and potentially affordable solution.
 Simple, lower-cost burial options that benefit families and society as a whole.

-It is very difficult to ignore the ‘Climate Change’ agenda these days.
-A natural burial can potentially almost eliminate any environmental impact from your passing.
-There are no chemicals, no concrete vault liners, no steel casket, and your final resting place in a natural woodland or meadow can actually make a positive contribution to the environment in recreating an ecosystem.
+It is very difficult to ignore the Climate Change agenda these days.
+Natural burial can potentially almost eliminate any environmental impact from your passing.
+There are no chemicals, no concrete vault liners, and no steel casket, and your final resting place in a natural woodland or meadow can actually make a positive contribution to the environment in recreating an ecosystem.

 #2.
 You can save money on traditional funeral costs with a natural burial

 A traditional funeral costs in the region of $7,848 (NFDA – 2022), and this does not include the cemetery fees.
 This means your total costs are likely to arrive at around $10,000+.

 The natural burial process removes the need for embalming, an expensive casket, a grave liner, and other add-ons.
 A natural burial will generally cost in the region of $3,500.

 It may not be as cheap as a direct cremation, but you can still arrange a more affordable funeral that will have a minimal environmental impact.